 Fritz opened a bakery in Auckland, remarried and had two more children.
 In the Samoan community in Auckland, he became a legend due to his kindness and famous specialities, coconut buns and pineapple pies.

 Kim attended Selwyn College for a year before becoming a boarder at the new CCNZ (Church College New Zealand) built in Temple View, Hamilton by the Church of Jesus Christ of Latter Day Saints.
-She sang briefly in the school choir and proudly modelled the new uniforms after the college was completed and opened in April 1958.
+She sang briefly in the school choir and proudly modelled the new uniforms after the college was completed to open in February 1958.

 “I did a commercial course at high school and of course it was office work when I found a job back in Auckland.
 That year, 1960, I was 17 years old.
 I worked two jobs, at Auckland Glass Company’s office during the day, then three nights a week at the Odeon theatre.
 I spent the other three nights studying.